osrf/mbari_wec/docs/docs/Tutorials/ROS2/CPPTemplate.md

 Summary: 1 package finished [25.2s]
 ```
+You may also build only your new controller package (if you have other packages in the workspace)
+using:
+`$ colcon build --packages-up-to <your_package_name>`

+Then, source and test:
 ```
+$ source install/local_setup.bash
 $ colcon test
 Starting >>> mbari_wec_template_cpp
 Finished <<< mbari_wec_template_cpp [1.38s]

 Summary: 1 package finished [1.54s]
 ```
+Or, you may test only your new controller package using:
+`$ colcon test --packages-select <your_package_name>`

-Next, run the sim in another terminal:
+Next, in another terminal run the sim (after sourcing the sim packages of course):
 `$ ros2 launch buoy_gazebo mbari_wec.launch.py`

-Then, in another terminal, source your workspace, and launch the empty controller:
+Now, in the previous terminal, launch the empty controller:
 ```
-$ source ~/buoy_ws/install/local_setup.bash
 $ ros2 launch <your_package_name> controller.launch.py
 ```